Tricho-hepato-enteric syndrome: Liver

 There may be fibrosis with bile duct proliferation, occasional giant cells and regenerative parenchymal nodules.
 Siderosis is common.

 Small bowel

 Microscopic examination of a biopsy of the small bowel in these patients shows villous atrophy with low or no mononuclear cell infiltration of the lamina propria nor specific abnormalities involving the epithelium.
 The amount of villous atrophy does not explain the severity of the diarrhea.

-Studies of enterocyte brush-border ion transporter proteins (sodium-hydrogen exchanger 2, sodium-hydrogen exchanger 3, aquaporin 7, sodium iodide symporter and hydrogen potassium adenosine triphosphatase) showed reduced expression or mislocalization in all patients with different profiles for each.
+Studies of enterocyte brush-border ion transporter proteins (sodium-hydrogen exchanger 2, sodium-hydrogen exchanger 3, aquaporin 7, sodium-iodide symporter and hydrogen potassium ATPase) showed reduced expression or mislocalization in all patients with different profiles for each.

 Hair

 Microscopic analysis of the hair shows twisted hairs of unequal size and different shapes (pili torti, aniso- and poikilotrichosis), longitudinal breaks and breaks located at nodes (trichorrhexis nodosa).
 Scanning electron microscopy might reveal hair budding (trichorrhexis blastysis).
-Biochemical analysis may reveal sulfur-deficient brittle hair (trichothiodystrophy; note that disulfide bonds determine hair waviness).
+Biochemical analysis may reveal sulfur-deficient, brittle hair (trichothiodystrophy; note that disulfide bonds determine hair waviness).